Draft Annual Plan 2026/27

 Council now has two options: either co-fund 40% ($3.49 m) of the costs to upgrade Westport’s stormwater network, in line with the construction of the floodwalls, or not co-fund and not upgrade the stormwater network prior to the floodwalls being constructed.

-To assist Council in making this decision, the community is invited to give their feedback on these two options.
-We also encourage you to comment on any other part of the Draft Annual Plan 2026/27.
+To assist Council in making this decision, the community was invited to give their feedback on these two options.
+We also encouraged comments on any other part of the Draft Annual Plan 2026/27.

 Our Consultation Document includes information on Westport’s stormwater integration, the two options.
 It also outlines key infrastructure initiatives, our forecasted expenses, income, and the proposed rate increase for the next financial year (1 July 2026 – 30 June 2027).